Cheerful young White teacher in sweater, smiles in class with students at desks

-No matter how well prepared you are academically, your first year teaching is very likely to be overwhelming.
-But thrilling.
-And definitely survivable.
+No matter how prepared you feel, your first year teaching is likely to be overwhelming—but definitely survivable.
+Here are your top tips to get through it.

 1. Get to know your colleagues